arcanis/arcanis/README.md

 ## My work on Yarn

 I've been Yarn's BDFL for a few years now (since 2017, approximately).
-More recently I [completely rearchitectured and rewrote the software](https://dev.to/arcanis/introducing-yarn-2-4eh1), which was a huge undertaking as you can imagine.
+More recently I [completely rearchitectured and rewrote the software](https://dev.to/arcanis/introducing-yarn-2-4eh1), which has been a huge undertaking as you can imagine.
 Fortunately, I've been helped in this endeavor by the arrival of new contributors, finally building the community I dreamt of.
 Speaking of which, we're always open to new contributors, so ping me on [Discord](https://discord.com/invite/yarnpkg) if that might be you!

 Finally, I'm also the designer and implementer for Yarn Plug'n'Play (PnP) - so if you see me tell you that you shouldn't rely on hoisting, do me a favour and trust me!
 After all this time, I feel like I could write a thesis about package management 😄